Code-Institute-Submissions/the-new-dukes/README.md

-## Deployment of proyect
+# Deployment of project

-### This proyect was deployed through the following steps
+## The environment for this project was created through the following steps

 - Creation of a server in Digital Ocean.
 - Configured Nginx to serve static pages on the domain www.thenewdukes.com.
 - Pulled the code down into the static serve folder from git repository https://github.com/Mgsignorelli/the-new-dukes.
 - Restarted Nginx to pick up the configuration and codebase.
 - The request from the booking form was set up to use a Php script to send an email to The New Dukes.

-- The Nginx configuration used was the following:
+### The Nginx configuration used was the following:

 ```
 server {